yash2code/node-yt-api/README.md

 ===================

-A simple API which returns the videoId for the song name provided to the API link.
+A simple API which returns the videoId for the video name provided .

 ----------